plone/plone.protect/README.rst

 Introduction
 ============

-This package contains utilities that can help to protect parts of Plone or applications build on top of the Plone framework.
+This package contains utilities that can help protect parts of Plone or applications build on top of the Plone framework.